Jonathan Grigg

 Grigg has had various British media appearances including having been a participant in the Radio 4 program Costing the Earth, and an interview with Sky News regarding the RCP report.

-Jonathan Grigg is a founding member of Doctors against Diesel, a group advocating the rapid phase out of the current fleet of diesel cars, vans, and taxis.
+Grigg is a founding member of Doctors against Diesel, a group advocating the rapid phase out of the current fleet of diesel cars, vans, and taxis.

+In 2025 Grigg was elected as a Fellow of the Academy of Medical Sciences.